HMY Mary (1677)

 HMY Mary, was an English royal yacht of the Royal Navy.
 She was built by master shipwright Phineas Pett and launched at Chatham Dockyard in 1677.
-She had eight guns.
+She had eight guns and measured She now measured 155 bm.
 She experienced a very long career of naval service spanning 139 years, having been rebuilt in 1727.

 Early service

 Her first captain, Christopher Gunman, was court martialled for the loss of HMS Gloucester in 1682.
 Lawrence Wright then took command until 1685.
 She was briefly commanded by William Fazeby in 1688, then by Greenvile Collins from 1689 and employed on surveying duties.
 From 1694 to 1718 she was commanded by John Guy and during this period saw service in the Baltic Fleet in 1700.
 Command passed to Charles Molloy in 1719.

 Rebuild

 Mary was rebuilt in 1727 under the direction of Richard Stacey at Deptford Dockyard.
 She now measured 163 72/94 bm, was 76 ft 6 in long along the gundeck; 61 ft 6 in along the keel; with a beam of 22 ft 4 in; and a hold depth of 9 ft 8 in.

 She was armed with eight 3-pounder guns and ten ½-pounder swivels, and had a complement of 40 men.